sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - Add an extra (); at the end “(function () {})();“ makes it a Self Executing(Imediately Invoking) Anonymous Function which would run imediately
 - When using optional parameters place into an options hash. function circle(x,y,radius,options) { options = options || {};}
+- Functions inherit the object prototype therefore methods and properties can be assigned to them.
+- JavaScript Scope, Function-Level & Hoisting: http://coding.smashingmagazine.com/2009/08/01/what-you-need-to-know-about-javascript-scope/, http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html
+- Inner(or Nested) functions can refer to the variables present in their outer enclosing functions even after their parent functions have already executed.
+This is called Closure.
+See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Closures, http://jsfiddle.net/sjmcpherso/ByJfv/

 <h3>Type Coercion</h3>
 - Due to JS being a loosely typed programming language, JS uses type coersion to evaluate equations made up of different value types rather than throwing an error like a Strongly-Typed language would.